sitepoint/wp-band-aid/README.md

-# SitePoint Proofreader
+# WP Band Aid

-An extension to help with common tasks.
+An extension to help with common tasks around the WP back end.

+Not really useful for external use (yet).